 ISP Selection

-When choosing an internet service provider (ISP), look for one that has a reputation for supporting gamers.
-Factors to consider include transparency about ping times, download speeds, and customer support tailored for gaming needs.
+When selecting an ISP, it is essential to choose one that optimises NBN for gamers by offering low latency, stable speeds, and reliable customer support.
+Factors to consider include transparency about ping times, download speeds, and customer support tailored to gaming needs.

 Router Placement

-The placement of your router can significantly impact your internet speeds and latency.
-Place your router in a central location in your home to ensure even coverage, and consider using an Ethernet connection for your gaming devices to minimize wireless interference.
+For the best experience with NBN for Gaming, the placement of your router can significantly impact your internet speeds and latency.
+Place your router in a central location in your home to ensure even coverage, and consider using an Ethernet connection for your gaming devices to minimise wireless interference.

 Wireless vs. Wired Connections